How Do Pensions And Life Insurance Work Together?

 Non-State Retirement Funds and Other Options

 Private, third-party pensions are an option for many throughout their working careers.
-As you go through life, you build up national insurance contributions that pay into the state pension and determine how much state pension you make when you retire.
+As you go through life, you build up national insurance contributions that pay into the state pension and determine how much state pension you receive when you retire.

-If you have excess money and want more than the basic state pension to live on – a reasonable consideration, given how relatively little the state pension is compared to the modern cost of living – you can choose several options for using that additional savings.
+If you have excess money and want more than the basic state pension to live on – a reasonable consideration, given how little the state pension is compared to the modern cost of living – you can choose several options for using that additional savings.

-One option is a standard savings account that accrues interest.
-These have no restriction on how you can access your funds, but they do very little to accrue interest—rates are usually quite low—and often won’t beat the rate of inflation, effectively losing you purchasing power over time.
+Still, they do very little to accrue interest—rates are usually relatively low—and often won’t beat the rate of inflation, effectively losing you purchasing power over time.

 Non State Retirement

 Life insurance coverage, of course, is an after-the-event benefit for your family.
 Unlike a pension, it doesn’t pay you anything while you’re alive, retired or not.
-When you pass, the death benefits determined by your policy will pay out to your beneficiary, whether a spouse, family member or someone else entirely.

 Linking Pensions and Life Insurance Cover